 Identify something in your life that would benefit from a more playful approach.
 Is it a daily task like driving your kids to school or preparing meals?
 Is it a work project?
 An important relationship in your life?
 Perhaps the desire for your own improved well-being?
 Take your time to identify a specific area of your life where the playful qualities you named above could be usefully applied.

-Building on the examples offered in step two, your reflection might look something like this:
+Building on the examples offered in step one, your reflection might look something like this:

 - I’m looking to deepen my connection with a family member, and I’m realizing that if I could laugh at myself a bit more easily, it would soften this relationship.